-- flipside of policies that encourage sustainable finance: - Push for more concrete overarching policy commitments from states, e.g. G20.
+- flipside of policies that encourage sustainable finance: - Push for more concrete overarching policy commitments from states, e.g. G20. - Support specific opportunities such as adopting the ADB's energy policy or changes to the Energy Charter Treaty. - Strengthen monitoring and increase transparency.

-- States. (e.g. Denmark, Costa Rica) seek alliance to speed up the end of oil and gas. expected launch of the BOGA at COP2663
+- States. (e.g. Denmark, Costa Rica) seek alliance to speed up the end of oil and gas. expected launch of the BOGA at COP2664

 - large investors, all MDBs and IFIs

 - UNEP as custodian agency for the SDG indicator 12.c.1 "Amount of fossil-fuel subsidies per unit of GDP (production and consumption) and as a proportion of total national expenditure on fossil fuels."
-64. The report presents a methodology to measure fossil fuel subsidies.
+The report presents a methodology to measure fossil fuel subsidies.

 - EIA

 - IISD (think tank)

 - public opinion